Alzheimers.net

 A vital component of R.O.S.
-Therapy Systems is what we teach regarding communication in Alzheimer’s or dementia activities and engagement: Validation.
+Therapy Systems is what they teach regarding communication in Alzheimer’s or dementia activities and engagement: Validation.

-Validation was developed in an attempt to understand the emotions that a person with Alzheimer’s disease or related dementia is expressing and allow caregivers to respond in a way that encourages the person to express their emotions freely.
+Validation therapy was developed in an attempt to understand the emotions that a person with Alzheimer’s disease or related dementia is expressing and allow caregivers to respond in a way that encourages the person to express their emotions freely even when communication becomes an issue.
 Another term for validation is the “therapeutic lie.”
-Instead of exploring the depth of a loved one with dementia’s reality, the “therapeutic lie” maintains a superficial politeness.
+Instead of exploring the depth of a loved one with dementia’s reality, the therapeutic lie maintains a superficial politeness.

 The best questions to ask a person during the validation process begin with: